 If you don’t want to completely disable Always-On display on your iPhone and instead want an even darker display, check out this video.

-How to disable Always-On display on iPhone 14 Pro and 14 Pro Max
+How to disable Always-On display on iPhone 15 or 14 Pro Max

 - Go to your iPhone Settings app.